This profile photo is still sometimes used as an image of Charlotte

 depict Charlotte because of the link to the negative at the NPG.
 It seemed genuine

 but was the result of errors made decades earlier.
 The NPG's negative is a copy of the carte de

 visite photo in the archives of the Bronte Parsonage Museum.

 Nussey.
 The first photo is of course earlier but the photographer 'softened' the

-image which has the effect of blurring the photo slightly,
+image which has the effect of blurring the photo slightly, masking lines, wrinkles etc.,

-It wasn't done to deceive people; it was a tool often used by photographers and created a more flattering portrait.
+making the lady look even younger.
+It was a tool often used by photographers to

+create a more flattering portrait.2.

 Some 50 years later, about 1918 when Emery Walker copied the photo,

 he thought that it was Charlotte and that the lady looked young enough to have been